opensvc/docs.opensvc.com/source/agent.service.container.docker.enterprise_architecture.rst

 Docker Enterprise Architecture
 ==============================

-If you are engaged in Docker at an enterprise scale level, you are certainly facing to architecture considerations like:
+If you are engaged in Docker at an enterprise scale level, you are certainly facing challenges like:

 * how to build a robust and secure docker infrastructure ?
-* how to deal with docker container lifecycle ?
+* how to deal with docker containers lifecycle ?
 * how to implement segregated environments (production, development, integration, user acceptance tests, ...) ?

 OpenSVC propose a ready to use model to integrate docker in your company, as described in the picture below